twpayne/chezmoi/docs/FAQ.md

 Yes.
 Run `chezmoi add` will update the source state with the target.
 To see diffs of what would change, without actually changing anything, use `chezmoi diff`.

+## Once I've made a change to the source directory, how do I commit it?

+You have several options:

+* `chezmoi cd` opens a shell in the source directory, where you can run your usual version control commands, like `git add` and `git commit`.

+* `chezmoi git` *arguments* and `chezmoi hg` *arguments* run `git` and `hg` respectively in the source directory with *arguments*, for example `chezmoi git add .`.
+If you're passing any flags, you'll need to use `--` to prevent chezmoi from consuming them, for example `chezmoi git -- commit -m "Update dotfiles"`.

+* `chezmoi source` *arguments* runs your configured version control system in your source directory.
+It works in the same was as the `chezmoi git` and `chezmoi hg` commands.

+* chezmoi has experimental support for automatically committing and pushing changes to your git repo whenever you run a commmand.
+See the "Explore experimental features" section in the how-to for more information.

 ## How do I only run a script when a file has changed?